scalway/sbt-pandoc/README.md

 # SBT PANDOC

 This is an SBT 0.13 plugin which uses AutoPlugin and the PANDOC application to build markdown documentation artifacts from SBT.
+It assumes that pandoc is already installed on your machine.

 This is a fairly simple SBT plugin, whitch I wrote to learn how to write plugins.